biomejs/biome/crates/rome_analyze/CONTRIBUTING.md

 Most of the rules will go under `analyzers/` or `semantic_analyzer/`.

-Inside these four folders, we have a folder for each group that _Rome_ supports.
+Inside these four folders, we have a folder for each group that _Biome_ supports.

 When implementing **new rules**, they have to be implemented under the group `nursery`.
 New rules should always be considered unstable/not exhaustive.

 In addition to selecting a group, rules may be flagged as `recommended`.
-The **recommended rules** are enabled in the default configuration of the _Rome_ linter.
+The **recommended rules** are enabled in the default configuration of the _Biome_ linter.
 As a general principle, a recommended rule should catch actual programming errors.
 For instance, detecting a coding pattern that will throw an exception at runtime.
 Pedantic rules that check for specific unwanted patterns but may have high false positive rates,